salsabilmislat/reading-notes/code401/Read417.md

 ### HTML parsing

->Many websites have large collections of pages generated dynamically from an underlying structured source like a database.Data of the same category are typically encoded into similar pages by a common script or template.In data mining, a program that detects such templates in a particular information source, extracts its content and translates it into a relational form, is called a wrapper.Wrapper generation algorithms assume that input pages of a wrapper induction system conform to a common template and that they can be easily identified in terms of a URL common scheme.
+>Many websites have large collections of pages generated dynamically from an underlying structured source like a database.
+Data of the same category are typically encoded into similar pages by a common script or template.
+In data mining, a program that detects such templates in a particular information source, extracts its content and translates it into a relational form, is called a wrapper.
+Wrapper generation algorithms assume that input pages of a wrapper induction system conform to a common template and that they can be easily identified in terms of a URL common scheme.

 ### How can websites detect and block web scraping?